elijahr/nim-typestates/docs/guide/visualization.md

 ## Multiple Typestates

 If your project has multiple typestates, the `dot` command outputs them all in a single unified graph with separate subgraphs.
-Bridges between typestates are shown as dashed edges.
+Bridges between typestates are shown as dashed purple edges.

 ### Example: Authentication Flow with Session